Freedom of religion is less important than homosexual and transsexual rights, House of Commons Speaker John Bercow has said.

 The Prime Minister said: “I want to see a process that is more streamlined and de-medicalised – because being trans should never be treated as an illness.”

-But a YouGov survey shows that fewer than one in five think people believe a man should be able to legally change sex simply by saying he is a woman, and vice versa.
+But a YouGov survey shows that fewer than one in five think a man should be able to legally change sex simply by saying he is a woman, and vice versa.